rubensales26/rubensales26/README.md

 # About me
 Matematician *in the making* that applies theoretical knowledge to real-world problems.
-My background combines the depth of pure subjects with a practical coding experience acquired through my degree and my internships.
+My background combines pure subjects with a practical coding experience acquired through my degree and my internships.

 ## 🔭 Current Focus
 - **Thesis:** Writing my thesis in **Combinatorial Optimization**, particularly studying *The periodic vehicle routing problem with driver consistency*.
 Comparing different methods and heuristics for solving this problem and investigating the use of **Neural Networks** in the computation of optimality bounds.